Fire Safe County Roads

 Who is organizing this project?

 In the spring of 2020, a concerned group of mountain community members, began discussions that included Santa Cruz County officials and John Leopold, the Santa Clara FireSafe Council, CAL FIRE, and the Resource Conservation District of Santa Cruz County (RCD).
 These discussions were organized by the Santa Cruz Mountain Alliance.
 Their shared purpose culminated in an agreement with the Loma Prieta School district to create and fund a much-needed demonstration project along Summit Road by the school and around the school property.
 The demonstration project was completed in the spring of 2020.

 Click here to watch a short 3-minute video about the demo project around the Loma Prieta School.

 Why is it important to get landowners and community support for the Summit- Highland Way Corridor project?

-This coalition of agencies, organizations and volunteers will apply for grants to fund the Summit-Highland Way Corridor.
-A successful grant application for a shaded fuel break along the corridor on both sides of the road requires support and participation by the landowners and the community.
+The Resource Conservation District was awarded a grant to fund a shaded fuel break along the Summit-Highland Way Corridor on both sides of the road.
+Successful implementation requires support and participation by the landowners and the community.

 What is a shaded fuel break?